symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 **type**: ``boolean`` **default**: ``true``

 Whether or not the ``Symfony\Cmf\Bundle\SeoBundle\EventListener\ContentListener`` should be loaded as a ``kernel.request`` listener.
-The ContentListener is responsible for extracting seo data from CMF content documents.
-Set this to false if you want to use your own content listener.
-You will need to register your listener as a service and tag it as a ``kernel.request`` listener.
+The ContentListener is responsible for extracting SEO data from CMF content documents.
+Set this to false to disable the listener.
+If you want to use your own content listener you will need to register your listener as a service and tag it as a ``kernel.request`` listener.